Version: v2.4.0

 select

-Select data from the table.
+Retrieve data from a table.

 table [string]